-From 1971–1976, he served as the President of the University of South Florida.
+From 1971 to 1976, he served as the President of the University of South Florida.
 In 1976, he became President of Texas Tech University as well as a Professor of Law.
 On August 3, 1979 Mackey was inaugurated as President of Michigan State University.
-He also became a Professor of Economics, a position that he still holds.
+He also became a Professor of Economics.
 He served as President until 1985.

 Exhibit created by Ed Busch and Matthew Wilcox.